Easy Moong Dal Soups: Healthy Soup Recipes

 Mixed Dal and Spinach Soup

+With spinach and lentils, this could be a good soup for weight loss.
 Soak ¾ cup moong dal and ¾ cup toor dal in warm water for 20 minutes.
 Transfer the dal to a large saucepan, add sufficient water and boil.
 In a separate small pan, sauté ginger paste with a bit of haldi powder and salt, and add this to the dal.
 Once the dal is done, add chopped spinach.
 Now, in the small pan, add 3 tbsp ghee and sauté 1 tsp jeera seeds till they sizzle, followed by one crushed dry red chilli and about 6 cloves of chopped garlic.
 Add this tadka to the soup mix and then blend in a processor until smooth.
 Add warm water if needed to adjust the consistency.
 Bon appétit!

 The views and opinions expressed, and assumptions & analysis presented in this content piece are those of the author(s) and do not necessarily reflect the official policy or position of any other agency, organization, employer or company.
 The information, including but not limited to, text, graphics, images and other material contained on this website are for informational purposes only.
 The purpose of this website is to promote broad consumer understanding and knowledge of various health topics.
 It is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of your physician or other qualified health care provider with any questions you may have regarding a medical condition or treatment and before undertaking a new health care regimen, and never disregard professional medical advice or delay in seeking it because of something you have read on this website.